-С c.
-Calculate the economic profit of a firm.
-Fina ncial Forecasting d.
+- dd.
 Percent of sales.
-Method is used to develop pro-forma financial statements, and how to construct such statements in Excel. e.
-Use the TREND function for forecasting sales f or any other trending variables. f.
-Perform a regression analysis with Excel's built-in regression tools. h g.
-Break-Even and Leverage Analysish.
-The Time Value of Money.
-Valuation and Rates of Return 3.
-The Cost of CapitalRisk, Capital Budgeting, and Diversification
+Method is used to develop pro-forma financial statements, and how to construct such statements in Excel. - ee.
+Use the TREND function for forecasting sales or any other trending variables. - ff.
+Perform a regression analysis with Excel's built-in regression tools. - gg.
+Break-Even and Leverage Analysis - hh.
+The Time Value of Money - ii.
+Valuation and Rates of Return - jj.
+The Cost of Capital - kk.
+Risk, Capital Budgeting, and Diversification